MonsterAzi/Latent-CNN-Test/README.md

-# Latent Diffusion Test
+# Latent CNN Test
-A test of Latent Diffusion.
+A test of Latent CNNs.